foundryvtt/dnd5e/wiki/Calendar.md

 The system enhances core's [`updateWorldTime`](https://foundryvtt.com/api/functions/hookEvents.updateWorldTime.html) hook with some additional information.
 Inside the `options` object passed to this hook the system adds a new `dnd5e.deltas` object that contains information on how many of certain time periods were passed during the world time update.
 These periods includes `midnights`, `middays`, `sunrises`, and `sunsets`.

-These options are added regardless of whether the calendar system is enabled or a system-specific calendar data model is provided, thought the `sunrises` and `sunsets` values are only available if the current calendar data model provides `sunrise` and `sunset` methods.
+These options are added regardless of whether the calendar system is enabled or a system-specific calendar data model is provided, though the `sunrises` and `sunsets` values are only available if the current calendar data model provides `sunrise` and `sunset` methods.

 ### Disabling the System's Calendar Completely